jeshu/neo-hackathon/clientApps/RawMaterialApp/README.md

 https://dojo.coz.io/article/hello_world_dapp

 butter to flavor
+freezing to Viscocity

-Shippemt Receivedate
+Warehouse | Shippemt ReceiveDate
-2 submit button
+Warehouse | Save and Retail flow - 2 submit button

-Productseeeling date..not reuired
+Retail | Selling not required

 IoT to be launched from fromedn